 In attendance are both the Noldor and the kindred of Elves called the Vanyar.
 The Vanyar had no part in that earlier unrest, of course, but they’re like cousins to the angsty Noldor.
 They’re happy to help out, plus they’re always on board with whatever Manwë wants to do.
 He’s the best.
 Noticeably not in attendance are the sea-loving Teleri, and not because they’ve got problems with anyone.
 And not because they weren’t invited—of course they were—but because they’d just rather hang out by the surf than go to some fancy party.
 They’re content right where they are and don’t want to bother with the politics of Valinor.
 They’re the ultimate beach bums of the legendarium.
 Which is fine; no one’s required to come to this shindig.
 Hang loose, Teleri.

-Oh—make that no one’s required to come except for Fëanor.
+Anyone, no one’s required to come to this party except for Fëanor.
 Manwë does command him to come, because he was a key player in that whole unrest-and-threat-making fiasco.
 This is his opportunity to demonstrate good behavior.
 It’s not breaking his exile because he was only forbidden from returning to the Noldorin city of Tirion.
 But this is up on the green slopes of Taniquetil itself, in and around the halls of Manwë and Varda.
 Fëanor indeed comes, but without his sons and without his dad.
 Finwë, in fact, is sitting at home in Formenos with his arms crossed, basically saying, “Until my son is pardoned—you know, from threatening to kill one of my other sons—then I’m not going anywhere.
 And I’m not anyone’s king, either.”
 This is Finwë’s most disappointing hour.
 Certainly his least kingly.

 Fëanor, nose high in the air, is deliberately not decked out in the gems and ornaments that the Noldor are known for.
 Most importantly, he doesn’t bring the Silmarils.
 Oh, it’s definitely against his instincts not to keep those three über-gems close, but he’d rather leave them behind in the vault than let anyone else see and enjoy them.
 So there!
 Take that, you Valar and Eldar!
 Fëanor, armed only with his unswallowable pride, chooses to play the victim.
 He was wronged.
 Moreover, he is always in the right, and this certainly seems to be his stance going forward.
 That punk.